ericoporto/ags-manual-wiki/Globalfunctions_Wait.md

 Since AGS 3.6.0, All Wait related functions can return a **Skip Reason** on why they were skipped:

 - `0` - ended by timeout or `SkipWait()`;
-- `!= 0` - an integer value which combines [InputType](StandardEnums#inputtype) and a key or button code corresponding to that input type; that describes what input device and which button on that device were used to skip this "wait".
+- `!= 0` - an integer value which combines [InputType](StandardEnums#inputtype), [KeyMod](Keycodes#key-modifiers), and a key or button code corresponding to that input type; that describes what input device and which button on that device were used to skip this "wait".

 If you only need to find out whether WaitX ended with a timeout or a player's input, all you need is to compare it with `0`: